tundish/blue_monday_78/bluemonday78/dialogue/w12_ducane/prison_office/release/01_step_forward.rst

 [NARRATOR]_

-    We fade in to the sound of keys in an iron door.
+    The sound of keys in an iron door.

 [CELLMATE]_